TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ```

 Note: This is DuckDB SQL and other dialects will be transpiled accordingly.
-- Recursive CTEs (common table expressions) may be slow, so `Redshift / MySQL / MSSQL` users will be affected.
+- Recursive CTEs (common table expressions) will be used for `Redshift / MySQL / MSSQL`.
 - For `MSSQL` in particular, there's a recursion limit of approximately 100.
 If this becomes a problem, you can add an `OPTION (MAXRECURSION 0)` clause after the date spine macro logic to remove the limit.
 This applies for long date ranges.